 A section containing my thoughts on various subjects, mostly studio related.

-An artist's response to the Forest Fires in the Southwest.
+My response to the Forest Fires in the Southwest.

 “Five artists continue vision of original Placitas Holiday Sale,” by Oli Robbins

 Guest artist on Holy Waters blog by Diana Rico